Thomas Boyne

-Thomas Boyne (1849 – April 21, 1896) was a Buffalo Soldier in the United States Army and a recipient of America's highest military decoration—the Medal of Honor—for his actions in the Indian Wars of the western United States.
+Thomas Boyne (c.
+1849 – April 21, 1896) was a Buffalo Soldier in the United States Army and a recipient of America's highest military decoration—the Medal of Honor—for his actions in the Indian Wars of the western United States.

 Career

 Civil War

 Boyne was a native of Prince George's County, Maryland.
 First enlisting in the artillery in 1864, Boyne served with B Battery of the Second Colored Light Artillery in battles around Richmond (Wilson's Wharf and City Point, Virginia) during the Civil War in 1864.

 Indian Wars

 He was discharged in March 1866 near Brownsville, Texas, and ten months later, joined the 40th Infantry under the name Thomas Bowen.
 The 40th Infantry consolidated into the 25th Infantry, in which he served until 1875.
 In 1875, he joined the 9th Cavalry.
 Not even Emanuel Stance had as varied a military background as Boyne among the 9th Cavalry prior to the cavalry's pursuit of Chief Victorio in 1879.

 In 1879, Boyne was serving as a Sergeant in Company C of the 9th Cavalry in New Mexico.
 His troop was in pursuit of Chief Victorio just prior to the Victorio's War.
 He was cited for "[b]ravery in action" at the Mimbres Mountains on May 29, 1879, and at the Cuchillo Negro River near Ojo Caliente on September 27, 1879.
 For those actions, Sergeant Boyne was awarded the Medal of Honor on January 6, 1882.

 Boyne had participated in eight of his regiment's fourteen engagements with Apaches when he initiated his request for a medal in 1880.
 His original request was for a Certificate of Merit, the award of which came with an increase in pay.
 Congress was only authorized to award one such award (either the Certificate or the Medal of Honor) and a legislative protocol reserved Certificates to private soldiers and Medals of Honor to officers.